 The project will:

-- relieve pressure on the M1 by providing more route choices for local traffic and additional crossings of the Logan, Albert, Coomera and Nerang Rivers
+- relieve pressure on the M1 by providing an alternative route for local traffic and additional crossings of the Logan, Albert, Coomera and Nerang Rivers

 - provide improved connections and accessibility to more transport options on the northern Gold Coast